-Many runners actually run their long runs too fast.
+Believe it or not, many runners actually run their long runs too fast.
 This leads to excessive fatigue and increased injury risk as the weeks of the training plan progress.
 The coaching adage of "run your easy easy, and your fast runs fast" holds a lot of truth!